 The nomination process for the Award is unique as nominations are made by libraries in capital and major cities throughout the world.
 Participating libraries can nominate up to one novel each year.
 Dublin City Libraries actively seek out and encourage nominations from countries who have not previously nominated books for the award.
 Libraries interested in participating should contact the organisers for details by emailing email@example.com.

-Invitations to nominate were emailed directly to all invited libraries in early July 2021.
-The closing date for returning nomination forms for the 2022 award was the 27th August 2021.
+Invitations to nominate were emailed directly to all invited libraries in July 2022.
+The closing date for returning nomination forms for the 2023 award is 31 August 2022.

-In summary form, in order to be eligible for consideration for the 2022 Award a novel must have been: first published in English between 1st July 2020 and 30th June 2021, both dates inclusive, or first published in a language other than English between 1st July 2011 and 30th June 2021 AND first published in English translation between 1st July 2020 and 30th June 2021 (all dates inclusive).
+In summary form, in order to be eligible for consideration for the 2023 award, a novel must have been first published in English between 1 July 2021 and 30 June 2022, both dates inclusive, or first published in a language other than English between 1 July 2012 and 30 June 2022 and first published in English translation between 1 July 2021 and 30 June 2022 (all dates inclusive).

 Dublin City Libraries manages the entire process of nominations which involves public libraries worldwide in a unique international library cooperative effort.
 It also liaises with publishers of nominated works who provide copies for the judging process as a requirement of eligibility.

-The longlist, which will be announced in January/February 2022, is the full list of all eligible nominated novels submitted by the participating libraries.
+The longlist which will be announced in January / February 2023 is the full list of all eligible nominated novels submitted by the participating libraries.

 Titles are nominated on the basis of ‘high literary merit’ as determined by the nominating library.

-Both the shortlist and the eventual winner are selected by an international panel of judges which changes each year.
-The 2022 Judging Panel will be announced in December 2021.
-You can read about our 2021 Judging Panel here.
+Both the short list and the eventual winner are selected by an international panel of judges which changes each year.

 The International IMPAC Dublin Literary Award was established by Dublin City, Civic Charter in 1994.
 (The award was renamed the International DUBLIN Literary Award in November 2015).
 It arose from an initiative of Dublin Corporation, the Municipal Government of Dublin City on the instigation of the then Lord Mayor, Alderman Gay Mitchell who commissioned an expert group to consider and report on the feasibility of organising a Dublin Literary Award.
 The expert group comprised of Chair, Mr. Sean Donlon (of the Irish Department of Foreign Affairs and GPA), Deirdre Ellis-King, Dublin City Librarian, Professor Augustine Martin of University College Dublin, Senator David Norris, Trinity College Dublin and Colm O’Briain, formerly Director of the Irish Arts Council.
 Their Report was adopted by the City Council and incorporated into the Report of the Lord Mayor’s Commission on Economic Development in Dublin.